 We are always looking for qualified foster parents to help take care of some of Westchester’s most vulnerable children.
-Currently, there are approximately 300 foster families who are part of Westchester’s foster parent network.
-However, more foster parents are needed to provide temporary homes for brothers and sisters being placed together, for babies and for children 10 years and older.
+Currently, there are approximately 200 foster families who are part of Westchester’s foster parent network.
+However, more foster parents are needed to provide temporary homes for brothers and sisters being placed together, for medically fragile children, for babies and for children 10 years and older.

 To begin the foster care process or to receive more information, call the United Way at 211 or (800) 899-1479 or answer the following questions and a United Way's 2-1-1 Representative will contact you.

 If you are interested, here is some important information you should know.